f1986908940/lecture_codes_ece448_spring2023/README.md

-# Codes from Lecture Slides (ECE 448/528)
+## Code for ECE 448/528 Lectures

-Codes from Lecture Slides (ECE 448/528 Spring 2023) Should work with VS Code of class VM.
-Should also work with other IDEs with gradle.
+Work with VS Code in the course VM.
+Should also work with any other IDE supporting Gradle/Java.